Charu-baskaran/Machine-learning-projects/README.md

    jupyter notebook

-2. Open the `mltt assignment(a).ipynb` notebook.
+2. Open the `Prediction with Feature Selection.ipynb` notebook.

 3. Execute the cells in the notebook to run the entire pipeline.

 ## File Descriptions
-- `mltt assignment(a).ipynb`: Jupyter Notebook containing the main code for the project.
+- `Prediction with Feature Selection.ipynb`: Jupyter Notebook containing the main code for the project.
 - `README.md`: Documentation file providing information about the project ,dataset and usage.

 ---